 While green alder trees are native to the mountains of southeast Europe and the Alps, they are commonly cultivated near lakes, streams, coasts, and rivers in Canada, Alaska, and Northern Siberia.

 The green alder is not only lauded for its physical properties; green alder wood is exceedingly useful as it is used in the construction of furniture, manufacturing cabinets and charcoal, and even for meat smoking!

 The oil attained from the wood is beneficial for the treatment of illnesses like nausea, diarrhea, and muscle pain.
 The inner bark is specifically scraped to be used in different kinds of food items like cakes and salads.

 The leaves of the green alder tree boast indisputable benefits as well.
 For example, the ashes of the burnt tree leaves can be served as a tooth cleaner.
 These leaves are also heated for skin treatment and some life-altering illnesses.

-If you want to make the most of the wood and leaves of the green alder, you can cultivate your very own green alder tree.
 Keep in mind that for healthy growth, the tree needs proper sunlight, regular watering, and seeds ideally sown in spring.
 This type of wood gets affected by pests, especially by alder flea beetles.
 These pests prefer feeding on this tree and lay eggs in spring and summer.

 Also called the California alder and Sierra alder, the white alder is a thin-leafed tree, native to western North America.
 It happens to be widely distributed in the foothills of northern California and southwestern Oregon.
 Closely related to the red alder, the white alder is again a medium-sized tree with strong, gray bark which becomes scaly as it ages.